rebekahaung/proteinclassifier/README.md

 | Transporter | 0.68 | 0.60 | 0.64 |

 ## Features Engineered (45 total)

-Features are computed with `src/features.py`, which implements the same algorithms as Biopython's `Bio.SeqUtils.ProtParam`.

 | Category | Features | Count |
 |---|---|---|